uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/memory_allocation/c_interface_to_scalable_allocator.rst

 .. c:macro:: TBBMALLOC_CLEAN_THREAD_BUFFERS

     ``scalable_allocation_command(TBBMALLOC_CLEAN_THREAD_BUFFERS, 0)``
-    cleans internal memory buffers but only for the calling thread.
+    cleans internal memory buffers, but only for the calling thread.

     **May return**: ``TBBMALLOC_NO_EFFECT`` if no buffers were released.